 - Difficulty: Easy

-#thatwanakatree a tree so famous it has its own hashtag.
-It is located a short walk from Wanaka town center, simply follow the lakefront track to the left towards Roy’s Bay.
-It’s a short 20 minutes from the town center to reach the famous tree.
-Just look out for the crowds gathered on the edge of the lake and you’ve likely found it.
+#Thatwanakatree is a tree so famous it has its own hashtag!
+It’s located just a 20-minute walk from Wanaka town center – simply follow the lakefront track to the left towards Roy’s Bay.
+Keep an eye out for the crowds gathered on the edge of the lake, and you’ve likely found it.

 It’s a flat and easy walk so is suitable for all ages.